Cerebellum-Network/docs.cere.network/ddc/developer-guide/README.md

 # ⚙ Developer Guide

-[Setup](quickstart.md) section is a complete guide on how to create account, extract private/public keys required for client libraries and deposit tokens on the account.
+[Setup](quickstart.md) section is a complete guide on how to create an account, extract private/public keys required for client libraries, and deposit tokens in the account.

-[Quickstart](quickstart.md) section contains code blocks per each operation existing in DDC Client and explains how it works.
+[Quickstart](quickstart.md) section contains code blocks per each operation existing in the DDC Client and explains how it works.

-[Examples](examples/) section suppose to contain possible usage scenarios (applications) and code examples. &#x20;
+[Examples](examples/) section is supposed to contain possible usage scenarios (applications) and code examples. &#x20;